Team

 The master thesis was carried out at the University of California, Irvine and consisted in the evaluation of the response of freshwater mussel population to various stochastically generated hydrological scenarios.

-His research interests include the study of hydromorphological processes related to the presence and availability of surface waters, the development of statistical and graphical models for the description of environmental systems and the design and the realization of innovative high tech sensors for environmental monitoring .
+His research interests comprise the development of advanced ecohydrological models for the description of environmental systems and the design and realization of low-cost sensors for environmental monitoring.

 Massimo Micieli, born in Goppingen (Germany) on 29/12/1973.